paulinang/moodwatch/README.md

 ## Features
 ### Recording Moods and Medications Over Time
 Users are able to keep track of their moods by numerically rating days and events.
 Physicians and their patients also get to look back at changes in their medications.
 User resources are stored in a PostgreSQL database which are mapped to Python classes using Flask-SQLAlchemy ORM.

 ![alt-text](https://github.com/qwnpng/moodwatch/blob/master/screenshots/basic_dashboard.JPG)

 ### Interactive Visualization Of Moods Over Time
 Using the chart.js library, users' mood logs are visualized on a line chart.
 The Python Pandas library has been used to do statistical analysis such as moving average and standard deviation.
 The mood charts have interactive features such as changing the time window and visibility of different datasets.
 This is accomplished with a combination of AJAX requests for specific datasets and Jquery event listeners plus DOM element manipulation.

 ![alt-text](https://github.com/qwnpng/moodwatch/blob/master/screenshots/interactive_chart.gif)

 ### Automatic Email Reminders To Stay Active
 Users are reminded to stay active in logging moods through daily email reminders.
 A cron job is scheduled to run in the later part of each day, running a Python script that queries the database for inactive users and send email reminders with the Flas-Mail extension.

+## Creator Remarks
+This was started as a project during my time as a software engineering fellow at [Hackbright Academy](https://hackbrightacademy.com/).
+Students were given four weeks to create a working web app that could be presented to partner comapnies and recruiters.

+I will continue to improve existing features, as well as build new features to explore new technologies.
+Some of my planned changes include:
+...1.
+Exploring ways to improve interactivity with the mood charts.
+...2.
+Implement more complex data analysis to provide more insight and possibly predictions on user moods.
+...3.
+Learning about how health tech companies follow HIPAA regulations and applying it to my own app.
+...4.
+Implementing APIs
+    ..* Twilio API: Text message alerts
+    ..* OpenFDA API: Get more information on medications to help users make informed decisions ..* BetterDoctorAPI/ YelpAPI + GoogleMaps API: Help users find nearby/ reputable healthcare professionals